sudara/recipes/granola.md

 ## Granola

 Very quick to make, very easy to improvise with.
-Dump things in a big mixing bowl and bake for 20 min.

 I recommend doing a double batch, but you'll have to bake them on 2 sheets or in 2 batches for them to cook evenly.